TL;DR

 If you fall into the second category, don't worry.
 There are excellent, often better-value alternatives available, especially if you are relatively healthy.

-Alternatives to Guaranteed Over 50s Life Insurance
+Alternatives to subject to terms Over 50s Life Insurance

 If you are in decent health, you open the door to medically underwritten insurance.
 This means the insurer will ask you health and lifestyle questions to assess your individual risk.
 While this may involve a medical exam in some cases, for many applicants in their 50s, it's often just a questionnaire.